LeoIacca/rPOP/README.md

 ## Licensing

-### rPOP is only distributed for academic/research purposes, it is not intended for any clinical or diagnostic purposes.
+### rPOP is only distributed for academic/research purposes, with NO WARRANTY. rPOP is not intended for any clinical or diagnostic purposes.
-#### With rPOP, THERE IS NO WARRANTY TO THE ACCURACY OF THE DATA AND ANY INTERPRETATION OR USE.

 ## Installation